iskalasrinivas/beginner_tutorials/README.md

 to run RQT_ console: In a new terminal enter the command rqt_console .\
 to run rqt_logger : run rosrun rqt_logger_level rqt_logger_level .

+## Rosbag
+To record using rosbag for 15sec use the following command\
+rosbag record --duration=15s /chatter\
+To play the recorded bag file\
+cd ~/catkin_ws\
+roscore in a terminal\
+rosrun beginner_tutorials listener\

+In another terminal\
+cd ~/catkin_ws/src/beginner_tutorials/results\
+rosbag play allTopicsRecord.bag

 ## Cppcheck

 use this command for cppcheck:\